 Day 2 Snowmobile safari and minibus hunt for the Northern Lights

 Your Arctic adventure will begin in earnest this morning.
 First up on the agenda is a thrilling snowmobile safari, which offers the ideal introduction to your vast wilderness surroundings.
 Snowmobiles are essential during the winter months as they help to maintain links between remote communities and are also essential in the working lives of the reindeer herders here.
 For visitors to the region though they are great fun and allow you to see a lot of this remarkable landscape in a short amount of time!
 During your safari you will also make a stop at the fascinating Torassieppi Snow Village, where you can marvel at the snow rooms and sculptures and look forward to your stay here at the end of your trip.

-Full instructions and tuition will be provided before you head into the wilderness, crossing frozen lakes and winding through forest trails, covering around 30km in total.
+Full instructions and tuition will be provided before you head into the wilderness, crossing frozen lakes and winding through forest trails, covering around 40km in total.
 You will travel two people per snowmobile and will have the chance to swap drivers (as long as you both have a full driving licence and are over 18 years old).

 Day 3 Visit to a reindeer farm and Aurora snowshoe